-Having successfully demonstrated that direct detection is feasible, we are now turning our attention to the design of a robust experimental platform that will be able to make high-quality diffraction measurements for a wide variety of material transformations.
-The Flexible Imaging Diffraction Diagnostic for Laser Experiments (FIDDLE) is planned to be commissioned in FY23.
+Having successfully demonstrated that direct detection is feasible, we are now turning our attention to the design and build of a robust experimental platform that will be able to make high-quality diffraction measurements for a wide variety of material transformations.
+The Flexible Imaging Diffraction Diagnostic for Laser Experiments (FIDDLE) was built and fielded on NIF in 2023.